This review was updated on May 21, 2005>

 Comedian-writer Sam Brown is undeniably talented, and his new one-man show at the Hudson Theater nails truths about drugs, mental illness and family problems.
-But these observations don’t register as strongly as they should: The narrative and presentation plunge ahead with such speed that they overshadow many of his cleverest ideas.
+But these observations don’t register as strongly as they should: The narrative and presentation plunge ahead with such hysterical speed that they overshadow and obliterate many of his cleverest ideas.

 Director Jon Shear, acclaimed for his Sundance indie “Urbania,” creates an effectively claustrophobic world — an isolation tank — in which Brown must come to terms with a lifetime of conflicts.
 Set designer Karyl Newman’s aluminum-foil floor and Robert Oriol’s lighting create realistic waterlike reflections.
 Oriol, who also provides the numerous inventive sound effects, adds torturously unnerving dripping noises to accentuate the atmosphere.

 Brown, a series regular on Comedy Central’s “Dr. Katz,” is neurosis incarnate, a “king of needy” searching frantically for love and commenting that nearly all of his sexual encounters have been conducted to the accompaniment of massive drugs and alcohol.